justintuen/lungfai/README.md

 This dual-band antenna model(ZIP) is free for reader study only.
 You can download it for personal use.
 # Recently new broadband feature antenna
+three single band antenna(2.45,3.4 and 5.2GHZ) to achieve this whole new bb antenna.
+One of antenna is included broadband feature.
 ![image](https://github.com/justintuen/lungfai/blob/main/bb.jpg)
 This broadband antenna is using other bb model.
+# Generating speed
 ![image](https://github.com/justintuen/lungfai/blob/main/bb_g.jpg)
-An antenna can be generated every three seconds for experiments. three single band antenna(2.45,3.4 and 5.2GHZ) to achieve this whole new bb antenna.
-One of antenna is included broadband feature.
+An antenna can be generated every three seconds for experiments.
 # Training again
 This G/D(512x512) model can be used to training again for antenna updated.